purchasingtoolpak/lanyon/_posts/2016-10-08-introducing-purchasing-toolpak.md

 published: true
 ---

-Purchasing Toolpak provides tools and templates for professional buyers.
-The templates help buyers improve productivity as they develop sourcing strategies, collaborate with suppliers and complete transactional activities.
+Purchasing Toolpak provides free Excel and Word templates for procurement.
+The templates help buyers increase purchsing power as they develop sourcing strategies, collaborate with suppliers and complete transactional activities.

 ### Use Excel and Word Templates

-The templates are compatible with Microsoft Office Excel and Word.
-In addition the templates are also compatible with Pages and Numbers for Mac and IOS, Google Docs and Sheets and Apache Open Office.
-Any templates using macros will only work with Excel for Windows.
+The free templates are compatible with Microsoft Office Excel and Word.
+In addition the free templates are also compatible with Pages and Numbers for Mac and IOS, Google Docs and Sheets and Apache Open Office.
+However, any template using macros will only work with Excel for Windows.
 Microsoft® and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. <!--more-->

 ### Some of the most popular templates